ReApptor/ReApptor.TypeScript.Linq/README.md

     * @returns boolean - true if every element of the source sequence passes the test in the specified predicate, or if the sequence is empty; otherwise, false.
     */
     all(predicate: (item: T, index: number) => boolean): boolean;
+/**
+* @param predicate - A function to test each element for a condition.
+* @returns boolean - true if every element of the source sequence passes the test in the specified predicate, or if the sequence is empty; otherwise, false.
+*/
+all(predicate: (item: T, index: number) => boolean): boolean;
 ```
 #### Example
 The following code examples demonstrates how to use All to determine whether all the elements in